gakalmar/Notes/Workbooks/04_DevOps/_extract_1_combined.md

 ### How long should a branch live?
 - In the context of continuous integration, branches should follow trunk-based development practices and thus be short-lived.
 Ideally, a branch should last for a few hours or, at most, a day.

+### More questions from Journey:
+- What is git and what is a repository? (seriously, can you explain these to a non-IT person?)
+- What does it mean to clone a repository?
+- What does it mean to fork a repository?
+- What is a branch in git?
+How do you create it? (there are multiple ways)
+- What happens if you have commited your changes into a development branch and you checkout the master?
+Where are the development changes stored?
+- How do you update your branch with the new commits from the branch you opened it from?
+- What is a tag?
+Where is it stored?
+Can you commit it?
+Do you need to push/pull it?
+- What is a merge commit?
+How does the default commit message look like?
+- What is HEAD?
+What does it mean if it's detached?
+- What is a pull request?
+Is it a git feature?

 ## DevOps
 ## What is DevOps?
 - A DevOps egy olyan folyamat, aminek segítségével felgyorsíthatjuk a development team és az operations team közti együttműködést azáltal, hogy egy automatizált CI/CD folyamatot hozunk létre.
 A ciklus végén feedback-el térünk vissza a development fázisba (SCRUM).